Effects of operator nonlocality on closures for multicomponent reactive flows based on dispersion analysis: The model problem

 where $\omega$ is a temporal frequency and the bracketed terms represent a linear operator that acts on the scalar field.
-Note that we can now write this equation simply as $L\hat{c}(\omega, k;x_2)=1$, where $L$ denotes the linear operator.
+Note that we can now write this equation simply as $\hat{L}\hat{c}(\omega, k;x_2)=1$, where $\hat{L}$ denotes the full linear operator in its spectral form.

-Following the process of MFM as described in \cite{mani_2021}, gives us the exact macroscopic operator.
-We note that we can also rewrite this equation more generally as
+Thus far, we have followed the process of MFM as described in \cite{mani_2021} on a reactive system, and this has given us the exact operator in the microscopic, or un-averaged space.
+We note that we can also simplify this equation by rewriting it more generally as

 where $Z$, which we call a ``multi-physics coefficient,'' is a complex number that incorporates the effects of axial diffusion, chemical reaction, and unsteadiness.
-If we were to apply the over-barred averaging operator to this equation, only $Z$ and the advective term will remain, allowing us to find the operator that acts on $\overline{\hat{c}}$.
+If we were to apply the over-barred averaging operator to this equation, only $Z$ and the advective term will remain, allowing us to find the operator that acts directly on $\overline{\widehat{c}}$, the averaged scalar field magnitude.